 Making the switch to dictation has never been easier than with Mobius Conveyor.
 Whereas other medical dictation platforms charge you for extras, Mobius includes everything you need for efficient documentation.

 Importantly, Conveyor also doesn’t include what you don’t need.
-That means no complicated installation process, no required training videos, and no huge list of options and customizations that require an IT team to set up.
+That means no complicated installation process, required training videos, and no massive list of options and customizations that require an IT team to set up.

 “Just like any new software, it took me some time to intuitively learn the different features of Conveyor,” Dr. Williams told me.
-“But when I started with Dragon I had to do a two-hour video course.
-There were so many choices – how to customize the microphone, how to customize XYZ….
+“But when I started with Dragon, I had to do a two-hour video course.
+There were so many choices – how to customize the microphone and XYZ….
 It seemed like an overwhelming process to learn.
 Now that I think about it, when I got up and running with Mobius, it was: upload the app, sync your phone, and start talking.
 To be honest with you, that’s all you need.”